 A personal case manager helps HIV+ individuals who enroll to find needed services.

 HIV Care Connect provides access to health care and a broad range of support services.

 Illinois Quality of Life (QOL) and African-American HIV/AIDS Response Act (AAARA) Funding Opportunities.
-Submit all applications through the Illinois Department of Public Health’s Electronic Grant Application Management System (EGrAMS).
-No paper copies will be accepted.
-Review the documents through following links:
+The QOL Request for Funding due date has been extended to Feb.
+21, 2014, and the AAARA due date to Feb.
+28. Submit all applications through the Illinois Department of Public Health’s Electronic Grant Application Management System (EGrAMS).
+EGrAMS trainings will be held on Feb.
+14 and 18.
+For more information, review the documents through following links:

 To learn more about the QOL opportunities, contact India Willis-Jackson 312-814-48720 or Yolanda Pinkney 312-814-7974.
 To learn more about the AAARA opportunities, contact LaRhonda Williams 217-557-3677 or Jamie Gates 217-557-3670.

 Check Out Our Mobile Web Site.
 Access hivcareconnect.com from your mobile device, and you'll be taken automatically to our mobile Web site.
 This Web site version was created to help you find valuable information more easily from your phone or other mobile device.